rogervila/py_dto/README.md

 ## Usage

-Define your object properties with types defined, then pass a `dict` with data.
+Define the object properties with types defined, then pass a `dict` with data.

+### Basic example

+For type hinting

 ```py
 from py_dto import DTO